The fastest way to create a schedule in Rotageek is using the Autoscheduler.

 To save time, press Copy to other days and select the days you want this staffing levels template applied to if it is identical or similar on other days.
 On the screenshot below, I've copied the Sunday staffing Levels onto Monday Tuesday, Wednesday, Thursday and Friday.

-4) Navigate the Intra-Day Demand Graph
+The Intra-Day Demand Graph

 If you can't view the screenshot below clearly please zoom in!